ironthree/dxr/README.md

 # DXR: declarative XML-RPC

-This repository contains work-in-progress crates for writing XML-RPC API clients (and maybe, at some point, servers too) in Rust.
+This repository contains work-in-progress crates for writing XML-RPC API clients and servers in Rust.

-- `dxr`: high-level client implementation
+- `dxr`: high-level client and server implementations
 - `dxr_derive`: `ToDXR` and `FromDXR` derive macros for custom structs
 - `dxr_shared`: definition of conversion traits and XML-RPC types for (de)serialization